AP Source: NFL offers players to scrap all preseason games

 The NFL and the players’ union reached an agreement as rookies for Houston and Kansas City were set to report to camp.
 Rookies for other teams begin arriving Tuesday.

-After two weeks of daily testing, if the positivity rate of those tests falls below 5% among players and Tier I and Tier II individuals, as described previously in NFL protocols, testing would go to every other day.
+After two weeks of daily testing, if the positivity rate of those tests falls below 5% among players and Tier 1 and Tier 2 individuals, as described previously in NFL protocols, testing would go to every other day.
 If the positivity rate doesn’t fall below that threshold, daily testing would continue until it drops.

 “There’s no finish line with health and safety and I think these protocols are very much living and breathing documents, which means they will change as we gain new knowledge about this virus, as we gain new knowledge about transmission, as we gain new knowledge about testing and there are new tests and new techniques that come online,” said Dr. Allen Sills, the NFL chief medical officer.
 “We very much anticipate that these protocols will change.”